NekoNekoBeam/Delta-X-Setup/README.md

 Enjoy using your script!
 (and im sorry that i changed the text several times, i had alot of mistakes in words because im not so english, im Russian.
 Tried my best to make that tutorial understandable to read)

-Also, one problem, the script is not working right now.
-The download for Delta X works, but the script dont works on Delta X because its recently got updated. i will change the text if i will update the script.